|

 traditions and physical prowess to be able to repel Loroi planetary invasions.

-However, the Delrias were utterly shocked to learn firsthand of
+However, the Delrias were shocked to learn firsthand of

 warfare castes, and each planet fell quickly.
 Captured more or